bvbohnen/x4-projects/extensions/sn_mod_support_apis/documentation/Simple_Menu_Options_API.md

 * **Read_Option_Value**

     User cue to read a value stored for an option.
+Kept for legacy support; preferably use Read_Value for an instant result.

   Input is a table with the following fields:
   * $id
     - String, unique identifier for this option.
   * $callback
     - Cue that will be signalled with a table holding $id and $value.

+* **Read_Value**

+  User library to read a value stored for an option.
+Call using run_actions, capture response into result.

+  Params:
+  * id
+    - String, unique identifier for this option, without $ prefix.